Step 3: Create a VPC endpoint for Amazon Keyspaces - Amazon Keyspaces (for Apache Cassandra)

 Step 3: Create a VPC endpoint for Amazon Keyspaces

-In this step, you create a VPC endpoint for Amazon Keyspaces using the AWS CLI.
+In this step, you create a dual-stack VPC endpoint for Amazon Keyspaces using the AWS CLI.
 To create the VPC endpoint using the VPC console, you can follow the Create a VPC endpoint instructions in the AWS PrivateLink Guide.
 When filtering for the Service name, enter Cassandra.

 To create a VPC endpoint using the AWS CLI